 We have no doubt that you care deeply about rescue and many of you have the ability to work with a dog that you adopt.
 Many of our corgis come to us with a history of poor training or poor treatment, however, and we want to make sure that their adoption is to a home that will be theirs for the rest of their life.
 The fewer triggers or things that the dog will have to overcome in their new home, the better.

 Can we get a rescue puppy?

 We get it.
 There is little in this world that’s cuter than a corgi puppy.
-In the past three years, however, we have had exactly ONE puppy come into our rescue.
-Most of our rescues are older and many are seniors.
+However, it’s rare that we get puppies in rescue.
+Most of our dogs are older and many are seniors.

 Can I get a rescue dog next week?

 That’s highly unlikely for three reasons.
 First being that we need to review applications carefully before placing a dog.
 Second, there may not be a dog in rescue that will be a good fit for you at the time you apply.
 Finally, we do have a wait list, and while it is not ‘first come, first served,’ there are others that are patiently waiting for the right corgi to come along.

 Here’s a HUGE tip.
 We always need foster families and if a dog does well in foster with you, you have the first right to adopt when it’s ready.
 That’s part of the reason we always need fosters, many families do fall in love with their furry charges and drop off our list once they adopt.
 Being one of our approved fosters also means we get to know you and you would have an advantage in the future when being considered for adoption.

 If I’ve applied to adopt a dog from your rescue in the past, will I have to reapply when another becomes available?